 This event is a bit more laid back than other, stuffier races, and the fashion of the day reflected that California, easy-going mentality.
 While it wasn’t uncommon to see ladies dressed to the nines with traditional intricate fascinators and giant bright hats, it was just as acceptable to wear a more everyday headpiece, like my black hat.

 I paired it with a classic cowl neck lace dress.
 I then dressed it up a bit with vintage ankle strap leopard heels and a long gold necklace.
 My hubby wore a hilarious tie he found on Amazon called “bringing up the rear”.
 It had horse back sides on it, for which he received a plethora of compliments throughout the day.
-He actually had the tie for the FEI World Cup Finals held in our home base of Omaha earlier this year.
+He actually procured the tie for the FEI World Cup Finals held in our home base of Omaha earlier this year.
 He also chose to wear khakis, a button up shirt, and a sport jacket with loafers.

 Overall, we had a fabulous day sipping Whispering Angel rosé, watching the races, and soaking in the atmosphere at this world-famous event.
 The people watching was amazing, too!
 I even spotted a few of my favorite celebs.
 Therefore, I highly recommend checking it out, even if you aren’t educated on the sport.
 There were so many friendly neighbors who were so excited to share their knowledge with me.
 I truly felt connected to the racing community.
 What a cool trip and great experience!

 Now is the time to be plotting your 2018 travel calendar.
 Seriously consider attending the Breeder’s Cup next year at the hallowed Churchill Downs in Louisville, Kentucky the first weekend of November.
 You won’t regret it!

 Have you ever attended the Breeders’ Cup, Triple Crown, or even a local horse race?